-- (6) Cover, if the covered clearing agency provides central counterparty services, its credit exposures to its participants by establishing a risk-based margin system that, at a minimum: - (i) Considers, and produces margin levels commensurate with, the risks and particular attributes of each relevant product, portfolio, and market; - (ii) Marks participant positions to market and collects margin, including variation margin or equivalent charges if relevant, at least daily and includes the authority and operational capacity to make intraday margin calls in defined circumstances; - (iii) Calculates margin sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default: - (iv) Uses reliable sources of timely price data and uses procedures and sound valuation models for addressing circumstances in which pricing data are not readily available or reliable: - (v) Uses an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products; - (vi) Is monitored by management on an ongoing basis and is regularly reviewed, tested, and verified by: - (A) Conducting backtests of its margin model at least once each day using standard predetermined parameters and assumptions; - (B) Conducting a sensitivity analysis of its margin model and a review of its parameters and assumptions for backtesting on at least a monthly basis, and considering modifications to ensure the backtesting practices are appropriate for determining the adequacy of the covered clearing agency's margin resources;
+- (6) Cover, if the covered clearing agency provides central counterparty services, its credit exposures to its participants by establishing a risk-based margin system that, at a minimum: - (i) Considers, and produces margin levels commensurate with, the risks and particular attributes of each relevant product, portfolio, and market; and, if the covered clearing agency provides central counterparty services for U.S. Treasury securities, calculates, collects, and holds margin amounts from a direct participant for its proprietary positions in Treasury securities separately and independently from margin calculated and collected from that direct participant in connection with U.S. Treasury securities transactions by an indirect participant that relies on the services provided by the direct participant to access the covered clearing agency's payment, clearing, or settlement facilities; - (ii) Marks participant positions to market and collects margin, including variation margin or equivalent charges if relevant, at least daily and includes the authority and operational capacity to make intraday margin calls in defined circumstances; - (iii) Calculates margin sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default: - (iv) Uses reliable sources of timely price data and uses procedures and sound valuation models for addressing circumstances in which pricing data are not readily available or reliable; - (v) Uses an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products; - (vi) Is monitored by management on an ongoing basis and is regularly reviewed, tested, and verified by: